 Free accounts can read one story a month without paying.
 Register for free

 Or subscribe to get unlimited access to the best reporting available.
 Subscribe

 Already a subscriber?
 Login

-Full results from the event can be viewed here.
+A full list of results including the other national championship winners can be viewed here.